 This is extremely important because on the on hand you don’t want to underfeed shrimps.
 On the other hand, you want to ensure proper nutrition and at the same time, you don’t want to overfeed them because it could possibly deteriorate your water quality.
 So, where is the balance here?
 Luckily, there are some pointers what to do in these circumstances.
-This article can also help those persons who are trying to find answers why their shrimps keep dying one by one.
+This article can also help those persons who are trying to find answers to why their shrimps keep dying one by one.

-The first thing you need look into is how much do you feed your shrimp?
+The first thing you need to look into is how much do you feed your shrimp?
 But let’s talk in details.

 So, overall feeding issues can be divided into 3 questions:

 1. How often do you need to feed shrimp?

 2. How much do you need to feed shrimp?